Learn how to install rain barrels and why rainwater harvesting is important. Includes, the pros, and cons of different rain barrel options.

 - Fairly easy to set up.
 It took us about an hour to install our two barrels and dig out a gravel-filled trough to direct the overflow away from our building.

-- The capacity can be 50 gallons or 300 gallons, however much you want.
+- The capacity can be 50 gallons or 300 gallons.
+It just depends on how many barrels you decide to connect.

 - It’s easier and cheaper to set up 6 x 50-gallon rain barrels than a single 300-gallon tank.
 Especially, if you have to haul the rain barrels to the property yourself.